yegor256/blog/static/talks.md

 [photos](https://www.facebook.com/yegor256/posts/10208100666144360),
 [slides](http://www.slideshare.net/YegorBugayenko/how-do-you-talk-to-your-microservice),
 [video](https://www.youtube.com/watch?v=jUil-aTImgU).
+The place was a total trash (small rooms in NSC Olimpiyskiy) with bad light, bad sound and lack of proper ventilation.
+There was no preparation of talks or any communication with speakers.
+These guys are just making money in a hype market.
+It's a shame.

 <div class="talk-event"/>
+<aside class="venue-rate orange">C</aside>
 <img src="/images/2015/dat-flock-2015.jpg" class="past-talk" alt="DATFlock 2015"/>
 "What keeps us motivated and why we get lazy";
 [Distributed Agile Teams, Flock 2015](http://distributed-agile-teams.org/workshops/);
 Berlin, Germany;
 19-20 November 2015;
 [photos](https://www.facebook.com/yegor256/posts/10208081948956442).
+There were less than a hundred people in total, separated by, I guess, four rooms.
+A rather small event, but participants were active.
+Agile is in general a very boring subject, maybe that's why the event was also rather slow, despite all the attempts of organizers to make it fun.

 <div class="talk-event"/>
 <img src="/images/2015/kyiv-devops-2015.jpg" class="past-talk" alt="Kyiv DevOps 2015"/>